Captain Horatio (Horace) Townshend (5D23)

 (7) U.H.
 Hussey de Burgh's ‘Landowners of Ireland 1878' records "POOLE Major HEWITT, J.P. late Captain South Cork Militia, Mayfield, Bandon.
 Cork 1795 acres £1020."
 'Property owners County Cork 1870' records that Hewitt Poole of Mayfield, Bandon owned 1,795 acres.

-(8) The entry for Poole (Mayfield) in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "Burke indicates that the estate at Mayfield was purchased by Thomas Poole, a descendent of the Cheshire and Gloucestershire families, in 1628.
+(8) The entry for Poole (Mayfield) in the University of Galway Landed Estates Database records "Burke indicates that the estate at Mayfield was purchased by Thomas Poole, a descendent of the Cheshire and Gloucestershire families, in 1628.
 Hewitt Poole, of Mayfield, Bandon, owned over 1700 acres in county Cork in the 1870s, while other family members owned lessor amounts.
 At the time of Griffith's Valuation, Thomas Poole was among the principal lessors in the parish of Ballymodan, barony of Kinalmeaky."

-(9) The entry for Mayfield in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "In the 1770s Poole Esq was resident at Knocknaville near Bandon.
+(9) The entry for Mayfield in the University of Galway Landed Estates Database records "In the 1770s Poole Esq was resident at Knocknaville near Bandon.
 Thomas Poole held Mayfield in perpetuity at the time of Griffith's Valuation, when it was valued at £48.
 Both Lewis, in 1837, and Leet, in1814, also refer to it as his residence."

 (10) London Gazette 22066 page 4021 dated 24 November 1857.